harishkolanu235/Devops_Tutorials/Terraform/Variables.md

         }
     ~~~

-- tuple : a sequence of values, like ("us-west-1a", "us-west-1c").
+- **tuple:** a sequence of values, like ("us-west-1a", "us-west-1c").
 Elements in a tuple are identified by consecutive whole numbers, starting with zero.
     ~~~
         variable "mytuple" {
             type    = tuple([string, number, string])